How to Recover After a Marathon? Pro Tips!

 There is a lot of discussion on whether a hot bath or a cold bath is best for recovering after a marathon.

-Hot water indeed helps relaxing the muscles and vasodilator.
+Hot water indeed helps relax the muscles and vasodilator.
 However, studies have found that a quick – no more than 15 minutes -, cold bath is the way to go for a faster recovery.

 Sock on and put them up